-As I am sat here writing this article, I must admit, that I am envious of all the people who are now buying their caravan batteries in preparation for the new caravan season.
+As I am sat here writing this article.
+I must admit, that I am envious of all the people who are now buying their caravan batteries.
+So, in preparation for the new caravan season.
 The year has

 been a poor year for car batteries, because of the very mild winter.

-I suppose though that we battery dealers should not really complain, as we have had a decent run of very cold winters and should have known that we were due to have a mild one, and we certainly did.
-In fact, it is the first year that I can ever remember in my 65 years where we did not have any snowfall whatsoever.
+I suppose though that we battery dealers should not really complain.
+As we have had a decent run of very cold winters.
+Hence, we should have known that we were due to have a mild one.
+So, and we certainly did.
+In fact, it is the first year that I can ever remember in my 65 years.
+Where we did not have any snowfall whatsoever.

-We have now written last winter off as a bad year for car batteries sales and we are already looking forward the leisure and caravan batteries season, which has already started with a bang, (what you lose on the swings you gain on the roundabout) as the saying goes.
+We have now written last winter off as a bad year.Especially, for car batteries sales.
+Thus, we are already looking forward the leisure and caravan batteries season.
+Which has already started with a bang, (what you lose on the swings you gain on the roundabout) as the saying goes.

 Over the years, many caravan owners have asked me the same question?
 Is there a difference between caravan batteries and car batteries?
 And the answer is YES.
 In the early days, car batteries were used to power the minimal electrics that caravans would use.
 There were no TVs, Fridges and all the other modern day electrics that you can see in today’s modern caravans, just a few light bulbs and an electric pump.
 The normal car or truck battery would have done the job perfectly.